rohitdavas/rohitdavas.github.io/blogs_dev/Preparing till last day.md

 Now, the question is how to avoid such a scenario, my advice would be to :

-1. build a routine of doing things.
-- preparing till last minute is a result of feeling of unpreparedness and not having time. having a routine, and allocating time for preparation would help you in these too factors.
+1. build a routine of doing things. preparing till the last minute is a result of a feeling of unpreparedness and not having time. having a routine, and allocating time for preparation would help you with these two factors.

-2. embrace the boredom !
-- Feeling bored is a new thing I guess, with all the facilities and mode to escape available.
-- Distilling my thoughts for better view on it. ...
+2. embrace the boredom!
+Feeling bored is a new thing I guess, with all the facilities and modes to escape available.
+Distilling my thoughts for a better view of it. ...